 Other Notable Experiences for Teens in D.C.

 Kennedy Center of Performing Arts is not only an amazing place to witness a capital sunset, but it’s one of the top arts centers for booking amazing features.
 The African American History Tour is highly regarded and a perfect way to engage your kids in connecting history with current day social issues.
 Creatives will love the Maggie O’Neill Art studio, which highlights pop impressionist pieces.
-Go in search of murals located across the city and explore many neighborhoods of the city.
+Go on a hunt for murals located across the city and wander the many neighborhoods of the city.

 Outdoor Activities for Your Family Vacation in Washington D.C.